 To enhance the increase in the size of the tree that will be capable of producing more fruits, fruit development in the early years may be deferred.
 This involves flower and fruit pruning or the deliberate removal of flowers and fruitlets to allow the concentration of food into the developing vegetative parts.

 Plant physiologist Nasir Malik of Kika de la Garza Subtropical Agricultural Research Center, Weslaco, Texas, has also developed a temperature-controlled growth chamber which was effective in inducing grapefruit trees to produce new flushes.
-Trees that were placed in the growth chambers for 10 weeks flowered almost immediately when transferred to the greenhouse (click to read update on Citrus Greening).
+Trees that were placed in the growth chambers for 10 weeks flowered almost immediately when transferred to the greenhouse (click to read update on Citrus Greening on separate window).

 Numerous insect pests attack the calamansi tree.
 These include the citrus bark borers, aphids, and scales.
 Red mites which are arachnids may also become serious pests.
 In orchards, regular monitoring for pest incidence and spraying of insectides or miticides should be a part of the management program, especially during flushing period.

 A serious disease is leaf mottling which is internationally known as citrus greening.
 It is transmitted by the Asian citrus psyllid (Diaphorina citri).
 The psyllids live and reproduce on new shoots and need to be eradicated in order to prevent citrus greening.
 Likewise, quarantine measures should be effected to prevent the introduction of diseased or psyllid-infested citrus plants, as well as the popular ornamental plant orange jessamine or kamuning (Murraya paniculata), being a favored host of the psyllid.